Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the city car segment and utilize the same 4-door sedan body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Hyundai-engineered powertrain under the hood, a 3-cylinder, 12-valves 75hp unit, while the other one gets its power and torque from a 4-cylinder, 8-valves 67hp engine designed by Renault.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Renault does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of KIA with an average rating of 4.6, and models under the Renault badge with 4.1 out of 5.
-Independent research findings rank Rio as average reliability-wise, and Thalia is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the Korean car rank it on average as 4.8, while the one under the competitor's bonnet gets 4.3 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Renault does have a slight advantage, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of KIA, as well as Renault, with the same average rating of 4.2 out of 5.
+Some independent research have also placed Rio as average reliability-wise, and Thalia is more or less at the same level.That apart, owners of different cars powered by the same engine as the Korean car rank it on average as 4.8, while the one under the competitor's bonnet gets 4.3 out of 5.

 Performance & Fuel economyKIA is undoubtly more agile, reaching 100km/h in 1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 159 kilometers per hour, 1km/h less than the other car.
 When it comes to fuel economy the winner has to be the Korean car, averaging around 3.2 liters of fuel per 100 kilometers (88 mpg), in combined cycle.
 We can't ignore that 41% difference compared to the French car.